nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 # Object-Oriented Programming & Interface Segregation Principle
 ---
 ## Intro
 In this section, first, we will go over OPP paradigms with examples, the four principles of OPP paradigms with examples.
-Then will go over Open–closed principle and Interface Segregation Principle from the five SOLID principles of object-oriented design with examples.
+Then will go over Open–closed principle, Interface Segregation Principle from the five SOLID principles of object-oriented design with examples and dry principle with example.

 ## OOP paradigms